Personal Income Tax

 Corporate Income Tax

-All undistributed corporate profits are tax-exempt.
-Estonia levies corporate income tax only on profits that are distributed as dividends, share buy-backs, capital reductions, liquidation proceeds or deemed profit distributions (such as transfer pricing adjustments, expenses and payments not related to business, gifts, donations and entertainment expenses).
+In Estonia profits are not subject to tax when they are earned, but the moment of taxation is deferred until the distribution of profits. .
+Estonia levies corporate income tax on profits that are distributed as dividends, share buy-backs, capital reductions, liquidation proceeds or deemed profit distributions (such as transfer pricing adjustments, expenses and payments not related to business, gifts, donations and entertainment expenses).